aiforged/docs/README.md

+---
+title: How to install AIForged
+nav_order: 2
+---

 # How to Install AIForged

 The AIForged Studio can be installed via one of our Fastlane releases, or via the Microsoft Store.